Pensacola, Florida: Mass transit

 The local bus service is the Escambia County Area Transit.
-In December 2007, ECAT announced that it would cut many of its routes citing poor rider frequency.
-However, in January 2008, ECAT announced that it would expand service to neighboring Gulf Breeze and change existing routes to more convenient locations.
+ECAT operates fixed route bus service and paratransit service.
+The ECAT system currently provides fixed-route bus service, as well as the seasonal Pensacola Beach trolley and University of West Florida on-campus trolley.
+There is a website and an app for bus times called moovit.
+The app can be downloaded from this site, which also shows the service area and lists the routes.

 Pensacola also has a ferry service owned by the National Park Service.
 It has stops in Downtown Pensacola, Pensacola Beach and Fort Pickens.

 Bus

 The city is served by Greyhound Bus and Greyhound Lines.